ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 local offset reduces the level of interoperability that can be achieved in using this feature; the present specification however does not formally deprecate this syntax.
-With the update to RFC 3339, the local offset `Z` can be used in its place.
+With the update to RFC 3339, the local offset `Z` should now be used in its place.

 # Internet Extended Date/Time format (IXDTF) {#date-time-format}